Getting Started

 </Osano>

-parameters are not optional, and must match the values of your configuration on the Osano website.
+Note that the configId and customerId parameters are not optional, and must match the values of your configuration on the Osano website.

-allows you to associate an external user identifier (such as a user ID from your own system) with the consent record.
+Using extUsrData allows you to associate an external user identifier (such as a user ID from your own system) with the consent record.
 This parameter is required for cross-device consent, which ensures that a user's consent preferences are recognized consistently across multiple apps, devices, or browser sessions.

 For example, if a user logs into your service on both web and mobile, providing the same external ID ensures that their consent preferences are unified and respected across all environments.